-We therefore need a method for editing a signed photo such that a news consumer who only has the published edited photo can be assured that (i) the original unedited photo was properly signed by a C2PA camera, (ii) only permissible edits, such as cropping, blurring, resizing, and grayscale, were made to the signed photo, and (iii) the metadata of the edited photo is equal to the metadata of the original photo.
-The scheme should preserve end-toend security, from the camera to the user's screen, without requiring the user to trust some editing software, the article's publisher, or a third-party fact-checker.
+such that a news consumer who only has the published edited photo can be assured that (i) the original unedited photo was properly signed by a C2PA camera, (ii) only permissible edits, such as cropping, blurring, resizing, and grayscale, were made to the signed photo, and (iii) the metadata of the edited photo is equal to the metadata of the original photo.
+The scheme should preserve end-to-end security, from the camera to the user's screen, without requiring the user to trust some editing software, the article's publisher, or a third-party fact-checker.
 We call this property glass-to-glass security.

 Our contributions.
-In this paper, we present VerITAS (Verifying Image Transformations At Scale), a system that uses succinct zero-knowledge arguments (zk-SNARKs) [9] to prove the provenance of edited photos.
+In this paper, we present VerITAS (Verifying Image Transformations At Scale), a system that uses succinct zero-knowledge arguments (zk-SNARKs) [11] to prove the provenance of edited photos.
 A zero-knowledge proof is a statement about a secret witness that can be verified by anyone without revealing anything about the witness other than the validity of the statement.
 These proofs are complete, meaning that verification will succeed for honestly generated proofs, and knowledge sound, meaning that verification will fail if the prover does not have a valid witness.
 These properties entail that the verifier need not trust the prover, which solves the trust problem posed by the C2PA protocol.
 Moreover, these proofs are zeroknowledge, meaning that the proof reveals nothing about elements that were removed from the original photo; this is vital when sensitive information is cropped or blurred.
-VerITAS uses succinct zero-knowledge arguments to enable the editor to make modifications to a captured C2PA image, and replace the signature with a zk-SNARK that the edited image was derived from a properly signed C2PA image via an authorized transformation.
+VerITAS uses succinct zero-knowledge arguments to enable the editor to make modifications to a captured C2PA image. and replace the signature with a zk-SNARK that the edited image was derived from a properly signed C2PA image via an authorized transformation.
 The resulting proofs are succinct, meaning that they are "short" and "fast" to verify.
-Proof verification can be done in the client application, which could automatically detect and verify these proofs in news articles.
+Proof verification can be done in the reader's browser, which could automatically detect and verify these proofs in news

-In 2016, Naveh and Tromer [10] implemented Photo-Proof, a system for producing zero-knowledge proofs for simple photo edits.
+In 2016, Naveh and Tromer [12] implemented Photo-Proof, a system for producing zero-knowledge proofs for various photo edits.
 While this work demonstrated the feasibility of creating zk-SNARKs for image edits, their proving time was too large to be practical.
-In concurrent work with ours, Kang et al. [11] developed a library that achieved a 100x speed-up over PhotoProof.
+In concurrent work with ours, Kang et al. [13] developed a library that achieved a 100x speed-up over PhotoProof.
 However, the largest photo used in their experiments is 720p, or 900 kilopixels (KP).
 The pictures produced by the Sony and Leica cameras mentioned above are about 33 megapixels (MP), which is an order of magnitude larger than any photo used in previous work.
 VerITAS is the first system to produce ZK proofs of image edits for photos on the order of 30 MP or more.
-This paper is the full version of our work presented in [12] and [13].